williamdemeo/fpinscala/README.md

         libraryDependencies += "junit" % "junit" % "4.10" % "test"

    (These commands must be separated by blank lines, as shown above.)
+   Then the `eclipse` command from step 4 above must be invoked one more time:

+        ~/git/Scala/fpinscala$ sbt
+		> eclipse

 ---------------------------------